FrenchSubject regulations

 French may also be taken as a minor in other undergraduate degrees, subject to approval of the Division in which the student is enrolled.

 The point of entry into the French language papers depends on previous experience.
-Those with no previous experience of French, take FRNCH131 followed by FRNCH231 in the subesequent year.
+Those with no previous experience of French, take FRNCH131 followed by FRNCH231 in the subsequent year.
 Students with 14 credits at Level 3 in NCEA French or equivalent, will gain direct entry into FRNCH232.
 Students with excellent results at Level 2 in NCEA French or equivalent, may, at the discretion of the Convenor of French, begin with FRNCH232.
 Native speakers of French may not enrol in FRNCH131, FRNCH231, FRNCH232, FRNCH331 or FRNCH332.
 Students whose heritage language is French and who wish to enrol in a French language acquisition paper should contact a lecturer in the subject to determine the appropriate level.
 Please consult with the Programme Convenor for general advice on entry point into French language acquisition papers.

 Students are encouraged to contact the Division of Arts, Law, Psychology and Social Sciences Office for programme advice.